ocramz/cmbnt-test/README.md

 `test/` contains only unit tests for now (in `LibSpec.hs`).

-`data/` contains the provided model parameters and labeled sample points.
+`data/` contains the default model parameters and a small labeled dataset.

 `docker/` contains the Dockerfiles for the development and deployment images.
 The statically-linked server binary meant to be deployed is copied in `docker/deploy`.